thainamhoang/adasite/index.md

 If you take a look at the graph below, you see that we have 2 bigger clusters and one node that sits at the intersection.
 This is exactly what the Medici effect referred to!
+The yellow node in the middle is a combination of the ideas from both clusters or controls the flow of information and should be more successful.
 Visually it all looks really simple to grasp right, but how can we quantify it?
 This is where **betweenness** measure comes in.